 Man hacked to death in Bogura

-A man accused in 29 cases, was hacked to death by miscreants in Bogura's Kahaloo upazila last night.
+A man accused in 29 cases, was hacked to death by miscreants in Bogura's Kahaloo upazila on Saturday night.

 Officer-in-Charge Selim Reza of Kahaloo police station said, "Assailants pursued him on a motorcycle, attacked him with sharp weapons, and left ensuring he was dead."